 How to choose RC plane for beginners

 As a fledgling pilot, you need to pick your first RC plane wisely.
-Why is this true especially for beginners?
+Why is this true especially for beginners learning how to fly RC planes?
 Because you, sir, are going to crash while you learn.
 Like they say, “It is not a matter of WILL you crash but WHEN you will crash”.

 What does that mean for you in a practical way?
 Well, get a plane that is cheap with parts that are easily replaceable.
 Ideally, it should be made from foam.
 Foam damages are easily reparable and cheap to replace unlike other materials.